How Tunisia Is Changing: From Transition to Momentum

 Skills finding local application

-Local companies, international partnerships, and remote work structures are expanding the range of roles that can be accessed from within the country.
-As a result, skills that were once primarily exported are now increasingly applied locally.
+More opportunities are emerging for talent to operate within Tunisia.
+Local companies, international partnerships, and remote work structures are expanding the range of roles available across the country.
+As a result, skills that were once primarily exported are now being applied more directly within the local economy.

 Reduced disconnect between capacity and reality